-While some people travel long haul or hit the high seas with little more than a spare band aid and a few tablets to cure a headache, there are many good reasons to pack a well thought out medical kit in your luggage.
-For one, when you travel to some countries, you are more at risk of developing a health issue due to poor food and water hygiene.
-And when you are on cruises, for example, buying over-the-counter medications can be expensive, and the choice of products is often limited, while in some countries the risk of buying fake medications, and prescription drugs, is high.
+While some people travel long haul or hit the high seas carrying little more than spare band aids and a few tablets to resolve a headache, there are many good reasons to pack a thought out medical kit in your luggage.
+For one, when you travel to some countries, you are more at risk of developing health problems due to poor food and water hygiene.
+And when you are on a cruise, buying over-the-counter medications can be expensive with a more limited choice of products.
+An increasingly, in some countries, the risk of buying fake medications and prescription drugs, is high.
 So what should you pack and why?
 Firstly, if there are any over-the-counter medications you use regularly, such as antihistamines or sinus preparations, pack enough of these to get you through a trip.
 And when it comes to regular prescription medicines, do the same; they should also be kept in their original containers with clear labels, and carried in your hand luggage.
-Also organise a letter from your doctor stating the names of the medicines, the dose and confirming that they are for your personal use, plus a copy of your prescriptions, written using the generic name of the drug to avoid confusion with trade names in foreign countries.
+Also arrange for a letter from your doctor stating the names of the medicines, the dose and confirming that they are for your personal use, plus a copy of your prescriptions, written using the generic name of the drug to avoid confusion with trade names in foreign countries.
 And as some countries do not allow visitors bring in certain medicines, check first with the embassy or consulate in Australia before you go.